domaindrivendev/Swashbuckle.WebApi/README.md

 **\*Swashbuckle 4.0**

 As of version 4.0, Swashbuckle has no dependency on ASP.Net MVC.
-As a result, it's now available to both IIS hosted and self-hosted Web API's.
+As a result, it's now available to IIS hosted, self-hosted and OWIN-hosted Web API's.
 However, this introduces several (relatively) trivial breaking changes.
 Checkout the [transition guide](#transitioning-to-swashbuckle-40) if you're upgrading from a prior version.

 ## Getting Started ##